 Researchers using the technique with children, found that getting them to lie down with a stuffed animal toy on their stomach and watching it rise and fall as they breathed, had a marked effect on improving the children’s attention spans.
 Some schools in the USA went a step further and adopted what they called ‘Quiet time’, a form of mindful meditation.
 One inner city school, used to violence, graffiti and absenteeism, reported that in one year of Quiet Time, absenteeism was down forty-five percent, grades were up and they suddenly found they had the highest happiness levels amongst students in the city.
 Other schools reported better self-esteem, higher grades and stress levels down amongst students, and teachers additionally reported that they, themselves, were less emotionally exhausted and more resilient.

 Being fully conscious in the moment allows you access to the creative parts of your powerful mind.
 You can choose your behaviour.
 You can choose to use something you learned on that awesome training course.
 You can respond to your kids as you would want to.
 You’ll find yourself feeling more satisfied with yourself and your actions, and happier all round.
 So, do you want to start making new neural pathways today?
-It takes about three weeks to make strong enough neural pathways to become a default programme.
+It takes about three weeks of constant repetition to make strong enough neural pathways to become a default programme.
 In three weeks time, do you want to feel happier than you do now or are you happy to carry on as you are?